Sam Fischer: 2012–2021: Not a Hobby

 Fischer's debut release was as a featured artist on Alex Preston's single "Heartbeats" in July 2012.
 In September 2014, after graduating from Berklee, Fischer moved to Los Angeles, where he was active in the local a cappella scene and sang backing vocals for the band Holychild while writing songs and aiming for success as an artist on his own.

 In May 2016, Fischer released his first single "Lean".
 The following year he released the singles "Same Friends", which premiered at Billboard on 10 November 2017 and "Getting Older".
 Fischer featured on Opia's single "Secrets".

 In January 2018, Fischer released his debut EP, Not a Hobby.
 In May 2018, Fischer released a second EP titled Sam Fischer (Our Vinyl Sessions), featuring acoustic recordings of "Getting Older", "Same Friends" and "Lean".
 In January 2019, Fischer collaboration with London's Black Saint on "Everybody Wants You" which became a dance in mid-2019.
 The same year, he toured with Lewis Capaldi.
 Later in 2019, Fischer was signed by RCA Records who re-released "This City" in December 2019 and re-released Not a Hobby EP in January 2020.
 Not a Hobby peaked at number 15 on the Australian Artist Singles Chart on 9 March 2020.

 Fischer has worked with a variety of producers and has written songs for artists including Ciara ("Dose"), Elle King, Sabrina Claudio, Keith Urban, MAX, Christian French, Andy Grammer, Saygrace, and Jessie J.

 In February 2021, Fischer released "What Other People Say", a collaboration with American singer, Demi Lovato.
 The track went on to peak within the top 100 in multiple regions, including the United Kingdom, at 70, and Australia, at 58, as well as within the top 20 in Scotland.
 The song was subsequently included on Lovato's seventh studio album, Dancing with the Devil...
 The Art of Starting Over.

 2022–present: I Love You, Please Don't Hate Me

 In September 2022, Fischer returned to Australia for the first time since the COVID-19 pandemic, opening as a support act for British singer Mimi Webb on her tour of the country and New Zealand.

 Fischer released his debut album, I Love You, Please Don't Hate Me, on 1 December 2023.

+Personal life

+He is bisexual and has stated that him and his wife are not in a "straight" marriage.